quixotically/Chess/README.md

 ## How to play

 1. Open your terminal application.
-2. Type "ruby Game.rb" (without quotes).
+2. Type "ruby game.rb" (without quotes) and press enter.
 3. To make the pieces easier to see, increase the font size of your terminal window.
+4. Control+c in Mac Terminal to exit prematurely.